 Doing a compression test on your 2.0L (SOHC/DOHC) or 2.4L (SOHC/DOHC) has now become an easy thing!
-This article will show you how to do the Engine Compression Test and more importantly, how to interpret the results of the compression readings you're gonna' get from the Compression Tester.
+This tutorial will show you how to do the engine compression test and more importantly, how to interpret the results of the compression readings you're gonna' get from the compression tester.

 You can find this tutorial in Spanish here: Cómo Probar la Compresión del Motor (Chrysler 2.0L, 2.4L) (at: autotecnico-online.com).

 TIP 1: If your 2.0L or 2.4L Chrysler vehicle cranks and starts then it's best to do the compression test with a slightly warmed up engine.

 This is because as the engine warms up, all of it's metal moving parts (like piston rings, valves) expand with the heat the engine is creating.
 This will have an effect (however small) on your compression tester reading.

 If the engine doesn't start then don't worry about this, since you'll still be able to get a compression test result you can use.